DerekvdVen/maresme-county-gloria/README.md

 # maresme-county-gloria

-Welcome to my repository for a technical exercise at Earthpulse.
-The repository shows a flood analysis using radar data and uses an API to retrieve the results of the analysis.
-Some key things to check out:
+Welcome to my repository for the technical exercise at Earthpulse.
+This repository contains a flood analysis using radar data and includes an API to retrieve the results of the analysis.
+Below are the key components of the project:
 - app/ - The api and processing code
 - tests/ - unit tests for the app
 - presentation/ - pwpt and pdf presentation of the process
+- data/ - data utilized in the project
+- get_data/ - scripts that were used to retrieve data
 - analysis.ipynb - notebook with visualisation

 ## Getting Started